MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

 ## Define real-time events processing logic with event processor

-To add a lakehouse destination to your eventstream that includes real-time events processing logic, start the process in the [previous section](#add-a-lakehouse-destination-to-the-eventstream) and continue with these steps.
-For our example, we don't want to store the sensor IDs data in the lakehouse.
-We can use the event processor editor to remove those columns.
+In this section, after you have started the process of adding a lakehouse destination in the [previous section](#add-a-lakehouse-destination-to-the-eventstream), you'll define event processing logic using the event processor editor.
+For our example, we don't want to store the sensor IDs data in the lakehouse, so we use the event processor to remove the column.

 1. From the completed Lakehouse destination screen (don't select **Add** yet), select **Open event processor** .
 The **Event processing editor** screen opens.